The Arms Guide

 You will need to use tiny amounts of die lubricant on your cases.

-Before getting busy on the press, you will have to prepare your brass.
-The first step is cleaning them.
 For that you will use a brass tumbler.
 You can choose a rotating filled with liquid cleaning chemicals or a vibrating tumbler filled with abrasive media made of walnut shells or corn cob.
 Both work fine.
 Ultrasonic tumblers are a more space-age option.

 As noted, cases must be resized to a slightly shorter diameter.
 Over time, re-shot shells will increase in length too.
 You will need to cut the neck back to the correct length.
-For that you will need a case trimmer, which is often like a hand-held lathe.
+For that, you will need a case trimmer, which is often like a hand-held lathe.
 Calipers can come in handy to guarantee uniformity in length.
 Then you’ll use a chamfer to smooth the hard edge you just cut.
 If you have really shot a given shell many times, you may even want to use a case annealer to restore its structural integrity.

 Then, you have to make sure that the primer pocket and flash hole are clean and smooth.
 For that, you’ll need handheld primer pocket cleaning and uniforming tools.
 If a priming stage isn’t set up on your press, you’ll probably use a handheld priming tool to insert the primer into the base of the case.

+The exact powder charge is probably the most critical part of the reloading process.
 A good scale is essential for reloading.
 Ideally, you want to make sure all of your components are uniform in weight.
 This is crucial for the powder load.
 You can use a powder trickler to fine-tune the amount of powder that you are loading.

 A headspace gauge can help you determine the perfect bullet seating depth.